This article explains all about Best Odds Guaranteed (BOG) in matched betting.

 So, consider BOG as best price insurance when matched betting.
 BOG only applies to back bets at the bookmaker.
 BOG does not apply to exchange bets.

 Use this strategy with all types of matched bets.
-Back horse at a bookmaker offering BOG, then lay the horse at the exchange – for a risk-free shot at triggering BOG.
+Back horse at a bookmaker offering BOG, then lay at the exchange.
+An easy risk free shot at triggering BOG.

 Some bookies have a BOG winnings limit, which is generally several thousand pounds.